performingdigital/craft-object-storage/README.md

 Configure volumes under: Settings > Assets > **[New Volume]**.

-Select `fortrabbit Object Storage` as Volume Type and for the Base URL field use `$OBJECT_STORAGE_HOST` ENV variable.
+Select `S3 Compatible Object Storage` as Volume Type and for the Base URL field use `$OBJECT_STORAGE_HOST` ENV variable.
 All other fields are pre-configured with ENV vars already.